ttsirkia/adilok-raspberry/README.md

 Use the command line parameter `--debug` to start the program in debug mode.
 It allows to set and clear bits by giving the corresponding bit number.

+You can also use `--livedebug` to start the normal mode together with the debug mode.

 ## License

 **Do not use this software for any safety-critical purposes!**